PuzzleFlow/tochtli/tutorials/getting-started.md

 # Getting started

 Okay, let's see Tochtli in action.
-In this first excersise we will create a server that create website snapshots using [screencap](https://github.com/maxwell/screencap) gem.
+In the first exercise we will implement a server that creates website snapshots using [screencap](https://github.com/maxwell/screencap) gem.
 But before we go any further, let's check the prerequisites (that are not covered by this tutorial).
 I assume that you:

 * Have RabbitMQ set up and running with default configuration
 * Have Ruby >= 2.0 installed